ACADEMIC EVENTS & PROGRAMS

 Here are some of the academic initiative events and programs that occur regularly in our on-campus residences.

-- Academic Check-Ups are regular meetings between a resident and an APM where a student receives academic coaching.
+- Academic Check-Ups – Academic Check-Ups are regular meetings between a resident and an APM where a student receives academic coaching.
 Let an APM help you stay on track academically to meet your goals in a course or for your major.
+Register today!

-- ASSIST Sessions are topic-based presentations that are meant to develop or expose residents to new study skills and techniques.
+- Academic Skills Presentations – APMs offer weekly topic-based presentations that are meant to develop or expose residents to new study skills and techniques.
 Sessions include: time management, writing an “A” paper, learning styles, and more!
-Interested in requesting a presentation for your hall/building/group?
-Request a custom presentation.
+Check your TAMU email for information or select Residence Life on our Event Registration System to view upcoming sessions.

-- eCampus Portal: Academics in Residence – all on-campus students have access to the “Academics in Residence” eCampus organization on ecampus.tamu.edu.
+- eCampus: Academics in Residence – All on campus students have access to the “Academics in Residence” eCampus organization at ecampus.tamu.edu.
 This portal contains a programming schedule, glossary of academics terms, online chat sessions with APMs, online study assessments, and more!
-Check out the resource portal today.

-- Peer Panel are events where upper classmen and/or faculty and staff discuss an academic topic.
-Its an opportunity to share their academic story and the wisdom they have acquired through experience.
+- Peer Panels – Peer Panels are events where upper classmen and/or faculty and staff discuss an academic topic.
+Its an opportunity to share

 Study Spectacular for Spring 2017 will take place from 8:00am Wednesday, May 3 through 5:00pm on Tuesday, May 9.